NUWCDIVNPT/stigman-orchestration/README.md

 - docker
 - docker-compose
 - Chrome, Edge, or Firefox browser
+- Internal Certificate Authority
+- DNS CNAME entry pointing to stigman on the docker host

 This example uses a server certificate issued to the host `stigman` and signed by your internal CA`.
 For the example to work, you must have a working internal certificate authority).